Immanuel123456/Immanuel123456/README.md

 - 👋 Hi, I’m @Immanuel123456
-- 👀 I’m interested in
+- 👀 I’m interested in web project
 - 🌱 I’m currently learning ui ux and html
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me achulikeimmanuel@gmail.com